sumbach/modern-cljs/doc/tutorial-15.md

 I don't like any kind of code repetition.
 Retyping similar expressions again and again in the REPL is something that feels awful to me.
-So, let's introduce the `clojure.test` namespace to automate at least the need to retype the same tests anytime we change something in the `validate-shopping-form`.
+So, let's introduce the `clojure.test` namespace to avoid the need to retype the same tests any time we change something in `validate-shopping-form`.

 ### Mirroring the project structure